Remember remember the fifth of November

 Should ever be forgot.

-A penny for the Guy was a penny for a banger.
-You would be amazed at the things you could do with a penny banger!
+Every penny for the Guy was a penny for a banger.
+You would be amazed at the things you could do with a penny banger.
 When I look back now I wonder how on earth none of my mates or I were not seriously injured, many others were!
 It must have been nearing the end of the fifties when we went out on our own with a pocket full of them.
 When I was younger I would never have been allowed and had to stay with my parents.